Requesting permission for noise pollution during construction and demolition

 • want to use devices that operate day and night, such as a groundwater pump

-Are you going to perform work with (construction) machinery outside the establishment in the open air?
+Are you going to perform work with (construction) machinery in the open air?
 And will you cause noise pollution for local residents or other surroundings?
 Then you must apply for an exemption from the municipality.

 • You use the quietest techniques and materials.

-• You partition the construction site so that noise pollution is limited.
+• You divide the construction site so that noise pollution is limited.

 • You ensure that the noise disturbance is as short as possible.